getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/23.troubleshooting/doc.md

 The admin says why:

 - "This address is on the suppression list, so it is never mailed."
 Remove it on the **Suppressions** tab first, and only when you know why it landed there.
 - "They left it themselves."
-They unsubscribed by a link, their mail client's button, the preference centre or a spam complaint.
+They unsubscribed by a link, their mail client's button, the preference center or a spam complaint.
 If they have asked to come back, use **Put them back on** with a note saying how they asked.
 See [Double opt-in and consent](../double-opt-in-and-consent#leaving-by-their-own-hand).

 ## The unsubscribe button does not show in Gmail